l3un4m/Mininet/README.md

 ![a](/screenshots/pingall.jpg)

+**Note:** These rules are applied automatically when the topology is launched, for that I simply had to update the topo.py to apply them at "boot".
 ## Network Scan
 ### Attack
 **Note:** For this attack to be shown we need to have **R1** in our ARP Table so for that simpli ping **WS3** from **R1**